 Step 2 - Slice the Rhubarb

 How thick you make the slices depends on your personal preference.
-If you're not sure, a good rule of thumb is generally about an inch thick or a little less.
+If you’re not sure, a good thickness is generally about an inch thick or a little less.

 Step 3 - Flash Freeze the Rhubarb Slices